holderlb/WSU-SAILON-NG/src/README.md

 ## Installation

-The package is available [here](https://www.example.com).
+The package is available here in the src directory.
 The code requires some Python setup, which we describe below based on the Anaconda environment.

 1. Install Anaconda.